 A course for student musicians of basic to intermediate level.
 Student musician must have fundamental skill on a jazz band instrument playing in a large jazz ensemble.
 For the student musician wishing to investigate basic jazz band material in the jazz canon in the styles of Duke Ellington, Count Basie, Charlie Parker, Miles Davis, Thad Jones, Slide Hampton and John Coltrane.
 There are several public performances per semester.
-May be repeated three times.
+May not be repeated.
 LR